dvalters/dvalters.github.io/_posts/2016-12-23-ECMWF-data-in-WRF.markdown

   interp_option=sixteen_pt+four_pt+wt_average_4pt+wt_average_16pt+search
   missing_value=-1.E30
   masked=land
-  interp_mark=LANDMASK(1)
+  interp_mask=LANDMASK(1)
   fill_missing=0.
   flag_in_output=FLAG_SST
 {% endhighlight %}

 The changes are to make the interp_mask use the LANDMASK mask instead of LANDSEA (the default), and to change the interpolation option slightly.
 Without the changes, I found that for my inner domain the sea surface temperatures were incorrectly masked, and had been interpolated over land as well.
-Although metgrid.exe did not complain when run, the met files generated caused an error when real.exe was run - generating an error message saying:
+Although _metgrid.exe_ did not complain when run, the met files generated caused an error when real.exe was run - generating an error message saying:

 {% highlight bash %}
 -------------- FATAL CALLED ---------------